 – Tasogare Elegy

 However, don’t worry: except for possible minor differences in the booklet, they are the same exact thing of the first press, from the album artwork to the music.
-These reprints are exclusively aimed to those who don’t own the album.
+These reprints are aimed exclusively at those who don’t own the album.

 I want this album so much, but it’s sold out everywhere!